thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ### Using Components with internal Animations

-Parent components can simply change the `isVisible` property of child `my-fader` instances and then magically the contents of the `my-fader` instance will fadeIn or fadeOut.
+Parent components can simply change the state of the child `my-fader` instances and then magically the contents of the `my-fader` instance will fadeIn or fadeOut.

+> Recall that component state == value of `isVisible` property.

 {% highlight js %}
 {% raw %}